efimov82/ng-shop-v18/README.md

 # ShopSignals
-This is small project for play around with Signals and new API Inputs and Outputs in Angular 17+.
+This is small project for play around with Signals and new API Inputs and Outputs, Zoneless in Angular 18+.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.8.

 ## Development server